willhall88/jekyll-google-auth/readme.md

 *Pro-tip #2*: Jekyll Auth supports [dotenv](https://github.com/bkeepers/dotenv) out of the box.
 You can create a `.env` file in the root of site and add your configuration variables there.
 It's ignored by `.gitignore` if you use `jekyll-auth new`, but be sure not to accidentally commit your `.env` file.
 Here's what your `.env` file might look like:

 ```
-GITHUB_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz0123456789
-GITHUB_CLIENT_ID=qwertyuiop0001
-GITHUB_TEAM_ID=12345
+GOOGLE_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz0123456789
+GOOGLE_CLIENT_ID=qwertyuiop0001
+GOOGLE_EMAIL_DOMAIN=example.com
 ```

 ## Under the hood

 Every time you push to Heroku, we take advantage of the fact that Heroku automatically runs the `rake assets:precompile` command (normally used for Rails sites) to build our Jekyll site and store it statically, just like GitHub pages would.

-Anytime a request comes in for a page, we run it through [Sinatra](http://www.sinatrarb.com/) (using the `_site` folder as the static file folder, just as `public` would be normally), and authenticate it using [sinatra_auth_github](https://github.com/atmos/sinatra_auth_github).
+Anytime a request comes in for a page, we run it through [Sinatra](http://www.sinatrarb.com/) (using the `_site` folder as the static file folder, just as `public` would be normally), and authenticate it using [apcj/sinatra-google-auth](https://github.com/apcj/sinatra-google-auth).

-If they're in the org, they get the page.
-Otherwise, all they ever get is [the bouncer](http://octodex.github.com/bouncer/).
+If they have the correct, they get the page.
+Otherwise, all they get bounced back to Google, where they might be able to log in with an appropriate user.

-## Upgrading from Jekyll Auth < 0.1.0

-1. `cd` to your project directory
-2. `rm config.ru`
-3. `rm Procfile`
-4. Remove any Jekyll Auth specific requirements from your `Gemfile`
-5. Follow [the instructions above](https://github.com/benbalter/jekyll-auth#add-jekyll-auth-to-your-site) to get started
-6. When prompted, select "n" if Heroku is already set up